MulberryBeacon/gothambeacon.com/README.md

 _posts/

+All files, directories and code provided by Twitter Bootstrap are licensed under the Apache License v2.0.

+All files, directories and code provided by both Jekyll and HTML5 Boilerplate are licensed under the MIT License.

 All other files, directories and code are MIT licensed, and therefore free to use as you please for commercial or non-commercial purposes (see LICENSE for details).
 If you do use them, a link back to http://gothambeacon.com would be appreciated.